 As $\mu$ is atomless, one can change the interval of integration from $[\tau, T)$ to $(\tau, T]$.
 Moreover, for the term $\sup_{s \in [\tau,t]}L_s$, the fact that $t \mapsto \sup_{s \in [\tau,t]} L_s$ is increasing implies that $\sup_{s \in [\tau,t]}L_s = \sup_{s \in [\tau,t)}L_s$, $\mu(dt)$-a.s.
 We hence obtain \eqref{eq:BErepresentation}.

-$\mathrm{(i.b)}$ In the discrete time setting, the representation \eqref{eq:BErepresentation} can be proved easily by a backward induction argument.
-However, to unify the proof of Item $\mathrm{(ii)}$ in both continuous and discrete time setting, we provide the proof of \eqref{eq:BErepresentation} as in the continuous time setting.
+$\mathrm{(i.b)}$ In the discrete-time setting, the representation \eqref{eq:BErepresentation} can be proved easily by a backward induction argument.
+However, to unify the proof of Item $\mathrm{(ii)}$ in both continuous-time and discrete-time setting, we provide the proof of \eqref{eq:BErepresentation} as in the continuous-time setting.
 When $\mu$ is sum of Dirac measures, we denote $\pi := (t_j)_{0 \leq j \leq m}$ of $[0,T]$ and write $\mu^\pi(dt) := \sum_{j = 1}^mc_j\delta_{t_j}(dt)$ instead of $\mu$ to remind the difference of the context.
 Let $Y$ be an optional process such that $Y_T = \xi$.
 We define the optional process $Z^\ell$ such that

 and further a family of stopping times $\tau^\ell$ as well as a process $L$: